-When you create a resource using the Developers Console, the console
+When you create a resource using the GCP Console, the console

-gcloud but aren't sure which command and flags would make the request you
+gcloud tool but aren't sure which command and flags would make the request

-want.
-This can also be useful if you are unfamiliar with
+you want.
+This can also be useful if you are unfamiliar with the

 Some common Compute Engine actions are: